jdblischak/filter_probes/README.md

 probes).
-Third, we converted the Illumina probe IDs to Ensembl gene IDs using the R/Bioconductor package biomaRt ([Durinck et al., 2009][Durinck2009]) and kept only those probes which are associated with exactly one Ensembl gene ID (23,890 probes).
+Third, we converted the Illumina probe IDs to Ensembl gene IDs using the R/Bioconductor package biomaRt ([Durinck et al., 2009][Durinck2009]) and kept only those probes which are associated with exactly one Ensembl gene ID (Ensembl 75 - Feb 2014; 23,890 probes).
 The full pipeline was implemented using the Python package Snakemake ([Koster & Rahmann, 2012][Koster2012]).